aMytho/GlimBoi/README.md

 ## Info

-For docs, tutorials, and other info view the Glimboi [website](https://glimboi.com/docs/intro/introduction/).
+For docs, tutorials, and other info view the [Glimboi Website](https://glimboi.com/docs/intro/introduction/).

 ## Overview